Agnews Developmental Center: East campus closure

 In March 2009, the last patient moved out of the east campus and the residential facility was closed.
 The east campus provided outpatient clinic services through April 2011.

 In July 2011, the Regional Project of the Bay Area and the Community State Staff Administration moved to Campbell and continued providing support to patients in the local area.

 With the final sale of the land pending, the east campus was vacated and the land was turned over to the Department of General Services.

 In July 2014, the City of San Jose and the Santa Clara Unified School District purchased the property from the State of California for $80 million with the intent to build a K-5 school, a middle school, a high school, and a city park.
 Demolition of the site started in late 2018 with construction starting soon after.
 The first two schools, Abram Agnew Elementary School and Dolores Huerta Middle School opened in August 2021.
 The third school, Kathleen MacDonald High School, opened the following year.
-The city park is yet to be built as the former hospital still stands with demolition yet to start; however, the three churches that sat on the same site have been demolished.
-The hospital stands in a neglected and ruined state.
-Graffiti can be seen on every wall with piles of destroyed concrete and steel bars littered all around the interior.
+The city park includes two restored historic buildings, the auditorium and the mansion, both of which are available for community events.
+Inside the refurbished auditorium is a small history museum.
+Outside, many of the 100+ year old heritage trees were preserved and the grounds beautified for public use.